PierreThabet1/XML-Code/README.md

 # XML-Code
 Some examples showing my XML coding skills.
+They are some school coding exercises.